dustproject/dust/docs/pages/apps/dustkit.md

 ### `getSelectedObjectType`

-Gets the currently selected object type.
+Gets the currently selected object type in the players hotbar.

 **Parameters:** None